 Agitation, confusional state, delirium, insomnia, nervousness, restlessness

 Reproductive System and Breast Disorders:

 Additional Adverse Events Reported During Post-marketing Experience

-Read the Zemplar Injection (paricalcitol injection fliptop vial) Side Effects Center for a complete guide to possible side effects »
+Read the Zemplar (paricalcitol tablets) Side Effects Center for a complete guide to possible side effects

 Specific interaction studies were not performed with Zemplar Injection.
 Paricalcitol is not expected to inhibit the clearance of drugs metabolized by cytochrome P450 enzymes CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, CYP2E1, or CYP3A nor induce the clearance of drug metabolized by CYP2B6, CYP2C9 or CYP3A.